-Columbus lawyer Brandon Shroy has a history of successful defense against allegations of resisting arrest
+Columbus Criminal Defense Attorney Brandon Shroy has a history of successful defense against resisting arrest allegations

 Resisting arrest is defined under Ohio law as, recklessly or by force, resisting or interfering with a lawful arrest.